nachazo/Redux-translate-MODS-folder-to-english/README.md

 * [Redux-translate-MODS-folder-to-english.bat](https://raw.githubusercontent.com/nachazo/Redux-translate-MODS-folder-to-english/main/Redux-translate-MODS-folder-to-english.bat)
 * [Redux-back-MODS-to-russian.bat](https://raw.githubusercontent.com/nachazo/Redux-translate-MODS-folder-to-english/main/Redux-back-MODS-to-russian.bat)

 Then, download with your browser (File -> Save as) and place it in the Anomaly/REDUX root folder.
 That will mantain the file enconfing and format without problems.
+If you have any problem, make sure that file encoding is OEM 866.

 You can also go to the file here in github, and click on "Raw" button (you'll reach same url than the direct links).

 ## Installing REDUX 1.1

 1. Go to REDUX discord server: https://discord.gg/Cn9t32Gm (accept with the "✅" in the initial message for enter in the server).
 2. Go to "[основная-сборка](https://discord.com/channels/931572900488699935/931574356340015184)" channel.
-Here you have main mod contents file link, 1.1 version under "Ссылки на скачивание Redux 1.1" (i.e Google Drive mirror - there will no more messages there).
+Here you have main mod contents file link, 1.1 version under "Ссылки на скачивание Redux 1.1" (i.e Google Drive mirror - there will no much more messages here).
 3. And get the culminative patch (small updates, fixes...).
 It is in the same channel, down to last link at "Redux 1.1 от 26.01.22" block.
 4. Unzip a clear Anomaly 1.5.1 install (download from https://discord.gg/c4RuJNs channel "[download-install](https://discord.com/channels/456765861953536020/777245134852718592)")
 5. Unzip REDUX 1.1 on these folder, and the patches (this will not overwrite nothing, just create a "MODS" folder with the contents you will select with JSGME).